In Search of a Joined-Up Marketing Solution

 “At the evaluation stage, the company bosses also looked at Eloqua, but they found it clunky and outdated,” explains Mark.
 “HubSpot had already gained their trust through its expert content, while the platform was a lot easier to use and at a better price point.”

-LDC’s initial goals were to increase leads and convert them into sales, so it started out by uploading its Contacts and using the Email App to send out more personalised and targeted communications.
+LDC’s initial goals were to increase leads and convert them into sales, so it started out by uploading its contacts and using the Email tool in Marketing Hub to send out more personalised and targeted communications.
 It also put HubSpot’s tracking codes on its webpages, so it could see what visitors were most interested in.

 However, without a dedicated marketing manager, it couldn’t do very much with the information it was gathering.
 Enter Mark, who was hired to take LDC’s use of the HubSpot Marketing Platform to the next level.
 He immediately began to build a strategy, where each marketing action he took would feed another.